 While often times I will go the route of a hand mixer, for this pound cake I pulled out the Kitchen Aid Mixer.

 Before you fill your bundt pan, especially if you use one that has as many little crevices in it as the one I used above, be sure to really grease the pan well with shortening or butter.
 And, I highly suggest a little flour coating also.
 Alternatively, you could use the cooking spray for baking that has flour in the spray.

 If you do what I did, which was, spray the pan generously with just cooking spray, while it may look beautiful while cooling, it will not come out of the pan easily.

 That is why my cake became “rustic”!
-If you look close enough, you can see where I had to patch the cake a
+If you look close enough, you can see where I had to patch the cake a little lot.

 Before drizzling the cake with my icing, I laid a piece of parchment paper down underneath the cooling rack to catch the drips.

 By the way, while I was busy slaving away at this cake, everyone else in the house was either sleeping or relaxing.
 After I took a short break of my own, the picture of the piece of cake below was what I came back to!

 Thankfully I had gotten this shot before the cake became “Grumpy approved!”
 If you haven’t decided what to make for a Mother’s Day dessert yet, then I highly recommend this recipe.
 It is easy to make without much fuss (unless you go the pan route I did!) and has wonderful spring flavors.